morfca/layline/README.md

 ### GET /create

 Returns a session ID in the HTTP body.
-This session must be provided in the X-Layline-Session header in further requests.
+This session must be provided in the X-Layline-Session header in subsequent requests.

 ### GET /recv

 Returns bytes from the tunneled connection, up to 1 MiB.
 If no bytes are available to read, wait for up to 10s before returning with zero bytes in the HTTP body.
 May be called again immediately after returning regardless of body size.
+This call is not idempotent and buffered data from the proxied socket will always be returned at most once in the order it is received.

 ### POST /send